This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 Amsterdam might not be a natural pick for a European trip with kids, but it should be.
 None of us had ever been to the Netherlands and the reason we ended up there is because our flight to India laid over there.
 While Amsterdam is best known for its red light district and drug culture, we loved walking the streets and wandering down the canals.
 Amsterdam with kids ended up being a great place to visit for a few days and exceeded our expectations.
-It wasn’t somewhere I would have picked for a trip with kids, but we would all happily go back.

 Here are our highlights of our time in Amsterdam with kids.